Mounds View, Minnesota

 Mounds View is a city in Ramsey County, Minnesota, United States.
-The population was 12,155 at the 2010 census.
+The population was 13,249 at the 2020 census.
 It is part of the Twin Cities Metropolitan Area.

 U.S. Highway 10, County Road 10, and Interstate Highway 35W are three of the main routes in the city.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.12 sqmi, of which 4.03 sqmi is land and 0.09 sqmi is water.

 Rice Creek flows through the southeast part of Mounds View.

-Nearby places include Shoreview, Arden Hills, New Brighton, Fridley, Spring Lake Park, and Blaine.
-The boundary line between Ramsey and Anoka counties is nearby.
+Mounds View shares its borders with Shoreview, Arden Hills, New Brighton, Fridley, Spring Lake Park, and Blaine.
+The boundary line between Ramsey and Anoka counties makes up the northern and western boundaries of the city.

 History

-The city of Mounds View was located in the former Mounds View Township, which was organized in 1858.
+The city of Mounds View is located in the former Mounds View Township, which was organized in 1858.
 In 1958, 100 years after Minnesota became a state, the village of Mounds View was incorporated.
-Post-World War II growth was partially fueled by the proximity of the Twin Cities Arsenal.
-Calvin Academy relocated to the area in 1999.
+Post-World War II growth was fueled by the proximity of the Twin Cities Army Ammunition Plant in Arden Hills on the eastern border of the city.

-The city is primarily residential, with several business parks and businesses located in Mounds View.
-The bulk of businesses are located along the County Road 10 corridor, with most residential areas flanking it to the north and south.
-Some of the businesses include Multitech's headquarters, Liberty Checks and Sysco Distributing.
+While the city's current residential areas started to develop north and south of County Road 10 after World War II, businesses emerged along the corridor starting in the 1950s.
+Former notable businesses along the corridor include the 1980s nightclub Muldoon's Off 10 and the final location of the Totino's restaurant.
+Current notable businesses in Mounds View include Sysco Distributing and Mermaid Entertainment & Event.

+On May 6, 1965, a deadly tornado passed through Mounds View, taking 6 lives and destroying 46 homes.

 A petroleum pipeline exploded in Mounds View on July 8, 1986.
-Two-hundred people had to evacuate their homes and two people, a mother and her young daughter, were killed.
-The Office of Pipeline Safety was created in response to the tragedy.
+Two hundred people had to evacuate their homes and two people, a mother and her young daughter, were killed.
+The Minnesota Office of Pipeline Safety was created in 1987 in response to the tragedy.

+In 1987, Mounds View became a Tree City USA-recognized Tree City.
+As of 2024, it is still a Tree City USA-recognized Tree City.

-In 2005, the Mounds View City Council voted to sell the city-owned golf course, "The Bridges of Mounds View", to Medtronic, Inc., to become its new campus.
+In 2005, the Mounds View City Council voted to sell the city-owned golf course, "The Bridges of Mounds View," to Medtronic, to become its new campus.
 The new campus is located in the north east corner of the city and opened Fall of 2007.

 In June 2016, the Mounds View city council voted to change the name of County Road 10 to Mounds View Blvd for the city’s portion of the road.

+Prior to the passage of the Fair Housing Act of 1968, racial covenants were used to exclude African Americans and other people of color from Mounds View.
+The unenforceable covenants remain in the deeds for over 500 houses.
+In June 2024, Mayor Zach Lindstrom announced a draft ordinance that would require property owners to discharge these covenants before sale.